 - When an organization or company conducts any physical activity in a province then it has a permanent establishment there.
 These activities include:

 - Constructing anything in whole or in part

 - If an organization uses substantial machinery or equipment (owned, rented, and/or leased) in a province then it is deemed to have a permanent establishment in that province.

-- If a parent company has a permanent establishment in a province with stewardship obligations then it is obligated for all its subsidiaries, including those subsidiaries that do not have a permanent establishment, but that supply packaging and printed paper into that marketplace.
+- If a parent company has a permanent establishment in a province with stewardship obligations then it is obligated for all its subsidiaries, including those subsidiaries that do not have a permanent establishment, but that supply PPP into that marketplace.

-- For the Recycle BC and MMSW programs: If a franchisor that has its headquarters located outside of the respective provincem and has franchisees inside the province, the franchisor is obligated.
+- If a franchisor that has its headquarters located outside of the respective province and has franchisees inside the province, the franchisor is deemed to have residency and is therefore obligated.

 Below are examples of what does not constitute a permanent establishment and therefore constitutes ‘non-residency’.

 Assuming that the organization does not satisfy one of the other residency criteria:

 - An organization or company only has a Post Office box in the province where stewardship obligations exist.